-When the green flag fell Saturday night, eventual top two finishers Denny Hamlin and Kyle Busch began picking off spots faster than a five year-old picks at scabs and were contenders within the first 100 laps.
-Dale Earnhardt, Jr., optimistic before the race that his new setup would leave him in the lead pack, fell from ninth to 22nd in about nine laps, struggled outside the top 30 soon after that, and settled into his resting spot around 35th by the race’s midpoint.
+When the green flag fell Saturday night, eventual top-two finishers Denny Hamlin and Kyle Busch began picking off spots faster than a 5-year-old picks at scabs and were contenders within the first 100 laps.
+Earnhardt Jr., optimistic before the race that his new setup would leave him in the lead pack, fell from ninth to 22nd in about nine laps, struggled outside the top 30 soon after that and settled into his resting spot around 35th by the race’s midpoint.

 The second really bad sign for the No. 88 Saturday night was the lack of attention it drew.
 With ESPN locked-in to Chase mode, the talented reporters that traverse pit road never did more than mention once or twice that the No. 88 was running poorly.
 Never did we hear about the “experimental setup” until Pockrass slipped to the sullen, non-black and yellow Chase hat-wearing section of the garage and pit road to get that scoop.
 Junior’s season has become as irrelevant as Ben Affleck’s acting career – so much hype early, so much disappointment recently.
 And now the storyline is old.